x-mia/czexample/README.md

 # czexample
 ## Dataset for evaluating dictionary examples in the Czech language

-About the dataset compilation and annotation guidlines read more [here](https://raslan2024.nlp-consulting.net/).
+About the dataset compilation and annotation guidelines, read more [here](https://raslan2024.nlp-consulting.net/).

 ### Requirements
 * [Pandas](https://pandas.pydata.org/)